 Camping at Lake O’Hara

-Campsites are very limited at Lake O’Hara and managed by Parks Canada to reduce human impact on the area.
-There is a total of 30 campsites at the Lake O’Hara Campground and reservations are highly sought-after.
-It’s so competitive that the best chance to secure a reservation is to book on the Parks Canada website as soon as reservations are released.
+Campsites are extremely limited at Lake O’Hara and are managed by Parks Canada to reduce human impact on the area.
+There are 30 campsites at the Lake O’Hara Campground, and reservations are highly sought-after.
+The Lake O’Hara campground will operate from June 18 to October 2, 2023.

-If you are able to book a reservation you are permitted up to three nights and two campsites.
+If you book a reservation, you are permitted up to three nights and two campsites at Lake O’Hara.
 Each campsite can hold one tent and a maximum of six people per party.
 The campsite reservation includes a spot on the transportation bus that will drive campers 11km down a gravel road to the campsite and back.

-At the campsite, there are communal fire pits, picnic tables, and a kitchen area with sinks to wash dishes.
+The campsite has communal fire pits, picnic tables, and a kitchen area with sinks to wash dishes.
 There are also trash cans, long drop toilets, and bear lockers.
 The trash cans feel particularly luxurious as campers are not required to pack their trash.